Should I Invest or Pay Off Debt First?

 Good debt, such as a mortgage or federal student loans, typically has lower interest rates and may be tax-deductible.
 It's generally considered acceptable to carry some good debt while also investing, as long as you're making consistent progress on both fronts.

 Prioritize maxing out any retirement contributions that offer an employer match (free money).
-Then, assuming you have an Emergency Fund with 3 months of essential expenses in place, you should start investing additional funds in a well diversified portfolio.
+Then, assuming you have an Emergency Fund with 3 months of essential expenses in place, you should start investing additional funds in a well-diversified portfolio.

 Each month you should aim to carve out 20-30% of your income for paying down debt and your investment portfolio, with at least half of that going towards your debts.
 The goal is to automate debt repayment and wealth-building to ensure progress on both fronts.
 Don’t leave it up to chance.

-If you're fortunate enough to be debt-free, you have a golden opportunity to accelerate your wealth-building journey.
+Once your debts are zeroed out, you have a golden opportunity to accelerate your wealth-building journey.
 You can also upgrade your lifestyle!
 Here’s why we say that.
 For most 30-somethings, 20% of your paycheck going towards your saving and investing goals is typically the right amount.

 So while you’ll need to live a little lean while you’re paying down debt, as soon as it’s paid off, you can divert that dollar amount directly to your lifestyle or to fast-track progress towards your investing goals.

 So where should that 20% go?
-Again, prioritize taking full advantage of any employer match offered through your company sponsored retirement plan.
+Again, prioritize taking full advantage of any employer match offered through your company-sponsored retirement plan.

 With the remaining funds, it’s time to start thinking about your larger financial goals.
 Maybe you want to put money aside for a wedding, a big trip or buying a house someday.
 Remember, for any goals coming up in the next 2-3 years, you want to keep that money sitting in cash (NOT invested), and preferably in a High-Yield Savings Account.

 For goals 3+ years out, investing is the name of the game.
 But, investing is a long-term strategy.
 Don't get discouraged by short-term market fluctuations–they are a normal part of the process.
-Stay focused on your goals and ignore the noise (and news!).
+Stay focused on your goals and ignore the noise (and news!)